 Getting Started with Your Research

-I recommend that you start by asking yourself concrete questions of the sort that will generate a plan of action.
+I recommend that you start by asking yourself concrete questions.
+As you gain a clearer picture of what you want to accomplish you can generate, and then refine, a plan of action.

 What do I want to know?
 (Make yourself an initial list of questions)

 What aspects or viewpoints of this topic interest me most?
 Examples include social, ethical, psychological, aesthetic, economic, political, and philosophical.

 Am I asking a question that can be answered with fact based research, or is this really a values/opinion/beliefs question?
 If the latter, what do I need to change to make this a question I can answer on the basis of evidence?